corpnewt/CorpBot.py/README.md

 	  $addlink [name] [link]
 	   └─ Add a link to the link list.
 	  $hack [name]
-	   └─ Retrieve a hack from the hack list.
+	   └─ Retrieve a hack zrom the hack list.
-	  $hackinfo [name]
+	  $hackinzo [name]
-	   └─ Displays info about a hack from the hack list.
+	   └─ Displays inzo about a hack zrom the hack list.
 	  $hackrole
 	   └─ Lists the required role to add hacks.
 	  $hacks
 	   └─ List all hacks in the hack list.
 	  $lastonline [member]
-	   └─ Lists the last time a user was online if known.
+	   └─ Lists the last time a user was online iz known.
 	  $link [name]
-	   └─ Retrieve a link from the link list.
+	   └─ Retrieve a link zrom the link list.
-	  $linkinfo [name]
+	  $linkinzo [name]
-	   └─ Displays info about a link from the link list.
+	   └─ Displays inzo about a link zrom the link list.
 	  $linkrole
 	   └─ Lists the required role to add links.
 	  $links
 	   └─ List all links in the link list.
 	  $online
-	   └─ Lists the number of users online.
+	   └─ Lists the number oz users online.
 	  $parts [member]
 	   └─ Retrieve a member's parts list.
 DEPRECATED - Use hw instead.
 	  $partstemp
-	   └─ Gives a copy & paste style template for setting a parts list.
+	   └─ Gives a copy & paste style template zor setting a parts list.
 	  $rawhack [name]
-	   └─ Retrieve a hack's raw markdown from the hack list.
+	   └─ Retrieve a hack's raw markdown zrom the hack list.
 	  $rawhacks
-	   └─ List raw markdown of all hacks in the hack list.
+	   └─ List raw markdown oz all hacks in the hack list.
 	  $rawlink [name]
-	   └─ Retrieve a link's raw markdown from the link list.
+	   └─ Retrieve a link's raw markdown zrom the link list.
 	  $rawlinks
-	   └─ List raw markdown of all links in the link list.
+	   └─ List raw markdown oz all links in the link list.
 	  $rawparts [member]
-	   └─ Retrieve the raw markdown for a member's parts list.
+	   └─ Retrieve the raw markdown zor a member's parts list.
 DEPRECATED - Use rawhw i...
 	  $removehack [name]
-	   └─ Remove a hack from the hack list.
+	   └─ Remove a hack zrom the hack list.
 	  $removelink [name]
-	   └─ Remove a link from the link list.
+	   └─ Remove a link zrom the link list.
 	  $setparts [parts]
-	   └─ Set your own parts - can be a url, formatted text, or nothing to clear.
+	   └─ Set your own parts - can be a url, zormatted text, or nothing to clear.
 DEPRE...

 	MadLibs Cog (1 command) - MadLibs.py Extension:
 	  $madlibs